kineticquant/fed-reserve-analyses/README.md

 The utility also contains scripts gathering data from Coingecko and EIA.
 Some scripts analyzing these are not included as they're part of a larger financial analysis tool.
 Simply place the API keys for each of these systems into the .env file.

+Tables are configured and created via the table_configuration.sql file.
+Since this is not a web application, the file will need to be run manually or initialized via the install_postgres_cnfg.py script.

 ------------